tylerwray/me/src/content/tutorials/phoenix-live-view-ecommerce/5-cart.md

 end
 ```

 Next let's wire up our product live view to handle adding items to a cart in the session.
-Replace the `mount` function with the following —
+Replace the `mount` function, add a new `handle_info/2` function, and add the `handle_event/3` function for adding to cart —

 ```elixir
 defmodule AmazinWeb.ProductLive.Index do